ProfeJavix/StardewValleyMods/UIHelper/README.md

 When starting StardewValley.exe, make sure you have the Nexus's file in Mods folder.
 And that's it!
 You'll have access to a set of functionalities that will make easier the UI building :grin:.
 Every method and param its explained in the file.

+You have an example of use in "OST Player with UIHelper" folder.